cran/DataCombine/README.md

 - `MoveFront`: moves variables to the front of a data frame.
 This can be useful if you have a data frame with many variables and want to move a variable or variables to the front.

+- `NaVar`: create new variable(s) indicating if there are missing values in other variable(s).

 - `PercChange`: calculates the percentage change from a specified lag, including within groups.

 - `shift`: creates lag and lead variables, including for time-series cross-sectional data.
 The shifted variable is returned to a new vector.
-This function is largely based on TszKin Julian's `shift` function: <http://ctszkin.com/2012/03/11/generating-a-laglead-variables/>.
+This function is largely based on [TszKin Julian's shift function](http://ctszkin.com/2012/03/11/generating-a-laglead-variables/).

 - `slide`: creates lag and lead variables, including for time-series cross-sectional data.
 The slid variable are added to the original data frame.
 This expands the capabilities of `shift`.

+- `slideMA`: creates a moving average for a period before or after each time point for a given variable.

+- `SpreadDummy`: spread a dummy variable (1's and 0') over a specified time period and for specified groups.

+- `StartEnd`: finds the starting and ending time points of a spell, including for time-series cross-sectional data.

 - `rmExcept`: removes all objects from a workspace except those specified by the user.